sgarcia30/sgarcia30/README.md

 ### ⚡️ A quick introduction

 - 🔭 I’m currently looking for work.
-- 🌱 I’m currently learning AWS.
+- 🌱 I’m currently learning how to build a command line tool.
 - 💼 I'm open to freelancing projects.
 - 🤟🏻 I'm a mathematics geek, avid hiker, and camping lover.
 I also study nutrition and holistic healing!
 - 😝 Fun-Fact: I was born with only 1 kidney.